 Text & Photos by Ross Adrian Yip

 Around 90 minutes outside of the Tokyo metropolis, deep within the mountains near Kawai, Okutama, nestles the wasabi plantations cared for by Mr. David Hulme.
-David, an Australian who now permanently resides in Japan, is an avid mountaineer who discovered abandoned wasabi fields while hiking in the area.
+David, an Australian who now resides in Japan, is an avid mountaineer who discovered abandoned wasabi fields while hiking in the area.
 His curiosity led him to conduct further research into the culture of wasabi and he was eventually drawn increasingly to the allure of the local forest which was once home to a prominent Sugi (Japanese cedar) and Hinoki (Japanese cypress) timber industry.
 The timber industry intentionally introduced the non-native Sugi and Hinoki for their wood, but this was an ecological disaster as local species were decimated in making way for them.

 Wasabi takes close to two years for it to be fully grown.
 The slow growth and restrictive requirements for wasabi to flourish means that supply almost never satisfies commercial demand.
 In addition, a distribution system exists that keeps the consumer cost high and the producer return very low, with middlemen taking all the profit.
 From grower direct-to-consumer the price should be, for example, ¥500 for a 50 gram stem.
 But at special restaurants and high-end restaurants, wasabi stems could cost up to ¥1000 for a 50 gram stem.